awwaiid/thelackthereof/Projects.md

 * [[EPFarms Panel]] - A control panel for hosting clients
 * [[Continuity]] - Continuation-based web-application framework for Perl rendering engine
-* [[Census Data Extraction]] - Small project to help a researcher correlate some data

 == Backburner ==
 If you had asked me what I was working on last week, or if you ask me next week, I might mention one of these.